yogesh2k21/RapidFire-Backend/README.md

 ## Purpose and Goals 🎯

-The purpose of the IQ Tester - Real-Time Quiz Application is to provide an engaging and interactive platform for creating and conducting multiple-choice quizzes in real-time.
+The purpose of the RapidFire - Real-Time Quiz Application is to provide an engaging and interactive platform for creating and conducting multiple-choice quizzes in real-time.
 Our application is designed to be user-friendly, highly customizable, and accessible for everyone.
 Whether you're a teacher, student, or quiz enthusiast, our application makes it easy for you to create and manage quizzes on the fly.